 MATH 2573/2574 - Honors Calculus III/IV

 This course is a two semester course covering multivariable calculus, including differentiation of functions of several variables, multiple integration, discussion of chain rule, inverse function theorem, implicit function theorem, multiple integration, Fubini’s theorem.
 Applications include max-min problems using Lagrange multipliers, volume and surface area.
 The course also treats vector calculus, vector fields, div, curl, grad, Green’s theorem, Stokes’ theorem and Gauss’ theorem.
-The course also covers linear algebra, including the study of eigenvalues and eigenvectors, and the application to diagonalization of suitable linear transformations.
-The course also provides an introduction to ordinary differential equations, particularly first-order equations, constant-coefficient linear equations, variation of parameters, first-order systems, Laplace transforms.
+Also covered are linear algebra, including the study of eigenvalues and eigenvectors, and the application to diagonalization of suitable linear transformations.
+The course provides an introduction to ordinary differential equations, particularly first-order equations, constant-coefficient linear equations, variation of parameters, first-order systems, Laplace transforms.
 Applications from the physical sciences will be emphasized.

 MATH 3592/3593 - Honors Mathematics I/II